Actindo-AG/Documentation/Payments/UserInterface/03a_ListRefunds.md

 ![Logs](../../Assets/Screenshots/Payments/Refunds/LogRefunds.png "[Logs]")

 This tab displays messages and intents that have been created during transferring the selected refund transaction from the payment service provider.
+The logging contains all requests and responses from both, the payment service provider and the *Payments* module.
 In contrast to the messages that are provided with the *Logging* menu entry, you see here the logging for the specific refund transaction only.
 See [LIST (Logging)](./07a_ListLogging.md) for detailed information on fields and functions.